docker/docs/scout/index.md

 > product, and requires a Pro, Team, or Business subscription.

-Docker Scout is a collection of software supply chain features that appear throughout Docker user interfaces and the CLI.
+Docker Scout is a collection of software supply chain features that appear throughout Docker user interfaces and the command line interface (CLI).
 These features provide detailed insights into the composition and security of container images.

 Docker Scout analyzes the image contents and generates a detailed report of